brikis98/yevgeniy-brikman-homepage/_posts/2022-06-26-competing-against-luck.md

 - Sometimes, you'll find customers who couldn't find a product to do the job, so they cobble together a solution themselves.
 This is often a sign of a big opportunity, as it shows the customer wants a solution so much they are willing to take their own time to try to solve it.
 - It's also possible a consumer isn't using anything to solve this problem ("nonconsumption").
 This can also be a big opportunity: instead of trying to steal customers away from competitors, if you can discover a JTBD with no known solutions, you can uncover a huge market.
 - One useful question to ask: what product will have to be "fired" in order for a customer to "hire" your product?
 Thinking about what you're replacing can unlock lots of valuable insights.
 - Knowing your true competitors (based on the JTBD) is critical to success.
-Theodore Levitt wrote back in the 1960s that the railroad industry declined not because the need for passenger and freight transport declined‚Äîit actually increased‚Äîbut because cars, trucks, and airplanes stepped in to handle that job.
+Theodore Levitt wrote back in the 1960s that the railroad industry declined not because the need for passenger and freight transport declined—it actually increased—but because cars, trucks, and airplanes stepped in to handle that job.
 Railroads were in trouble "because they assumed themselves to be in the railroad business rather than in the transportation business."

 **5. Organizing around the JTBD**